MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 - c(1:100)
 - c(50:2)

-A vector is a data structure, and the most fundamental in R. Almost everything in R is some kind of vector, although sometimes in several dimensions - vectors within vectors.
-For example, we can create a memory representation of the matrix in R with the **matrix** function ( the data elements must be of the same basic type).
+A vector is a data structure, and the most fundamental in R. Almost everything in R is some kind of vector, although sometimes in several dimensions - vectors within vectors (matrix).

+A matrix:
+we can create a memory representation of a matrix in R with the **matrix** function (the data elements must be of the same basic type).

 See bellow:

 ```{r}
 > A = matrix(c(2, 4, 3, 1, 5, 7), nrow=2, ncol=3, byrow = TRUE)